This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Prepare the filling by coring and thinly slicing the apples.
 In a large bowl, combine the prepared apples, flour, white granulated sugar, maple syrup, cinnamon, and allspice.
 Stir until well combined, then pour the mixture onto the baked crust.

-4 apples (such as Braeburn, Honeycrisp, or Pink Lady), ¼ cup all-purpose flour, ¼ cup granulated sugar, 1 tsp ground cinnamon, ¼ cup maple syrup, ½ tsp allspice
+4 baking apples (such as Granny Smith, Honeycrisp, Pink Lady, or Braeburn), ¼ cup all-purpose flour, ¼ cup granulated sugar, 1 tsp ground cinnamon, ¼ cup maple syrup, ½ tsp allspice

 • Spread the apples out into an even layer, overlapping as needed to fit all the apples.
 Sprinkle on the reserved 2 cups of prepared crust topping.
 Bake in the 350°F preheated oven until the apples are tender, 35-45 minutes.
 Remove from the oven and cool one hour before enjoying them!